SERC Advisory Council

 I. Name and Mission

-- The Advisory Council is established pursuant to the terms of the contract between Oklahoma State University ABLE-Tech and the Oklahoma State Department of Education for the management of the special education mediation, due process hearing and appeal systems for the State of Oklahoma.
+• The Advisory Council is established pursuant to the terms of the contract between the Oklahoma State University Department of Wellness – Sponsored Programs (DOWSP) and OSDE for the management of the special education mediation, due process hearing and appeal systems for the State of Oklahoma.

-- SERC serves as a recommending body only.
-All work submitted to the Advisory Council will eventually be submitted to the Oklahoma State Department of Education-Special Education Services as a recommendation for change.
+• SERC is a recommending body to the OSDE.
+All work submitted by the Advisory Council will eventually be submitted to the OSDE – Special Education Services division (OSDE SES) as a recommendation for change.

 II.
 Definitions